samblenny/fruit-jam-portable-midi-synth/README.md

    The code checks the `FRUIT_JAM_BOARD_REV` environment variable to decide if it can use the default I2S pinout or if it needs to swap pins.

+3. You could easily modify the code to work with a Metro RP2350 with a TLV320 DAC breakout board.
+To do that, you would change the `from board import ...` line at the top of code.py to match the pins you want to use.
+Then you would edit the audio initialization function do `audio = I2SOut(bit_clock=...)` with the correct pinout.

 After Configuration: